 The school’s curriculum plan is carefully matched to children’s developmental stages and is informed by legislation, staff training and collaboration with Gloucestershire Healthy Living and Learning.
 Our long term plan follows a spiral curriculum, where objectives are built on each year.
 Each year group will be taught units including anti-bullying and equalities, health and our bodies, drug safety, how to keep ourselves safe and what it means to be a friend.

-PSHE and RSHE teaches the fundamental building blocks and characteristics of positive, healthy and respectful relationships, both with other children and with adults in all contexts, including online.
+Our Wellbeing curriculum teaches the fundamental building blocks and characteristics of positive, healthy and respectful relationships, both with other children and with adults in all contexts, including online.
 This sits alongside the essential understanding of how to protect and care for your physical and mental health.
-The RSHE objectives are embedded within our PSHE programme and provides all of our pupils from their early beginnings in EYFS, all the way through to Year 6, with the correct terminology, knowledge and skills to be able to lead healthy and successful lives.
+The RSHE and PSHE objectives are embedded within our Wellbeing programme and provides all of our pupils from their early beginnings in EYFS, all the way through to Year 6, with the correct terminology, knowledge and skills to be able to lead healthy and successful lives.

 We believe that children are all individuals who need to be nurtured in a learning environment, which enables them to achieve their full potential and to have their successes celebrated.
 We are committed to providing our children with opportunities to learn about rights and responsibilities and to appreciate what it means to be a member of a diverse society.
 Our overall aim, is for children to communicate their feelings respectfully in a safe and supportive environment to ensure they gain a happy, healthy, fulfilling, and balanced life.

-Furthermore, alongside theoretical and practical lessons in the classroom, we also utilise a range of visitors and outside agencies to enhance and supplement the teaching of PSHE and RSHE such as Schoolbeat officers and the NSPCC.
+Furthermore, alongside theoretical and practical lessons in the classroom, we also utilise a range of visitors and outside agencies to enhance and supplement the teaching of Wellbeing such as Schoolbeat officers and the NSPCC.

 The overarching aim for Wellbeing in our school is to ensure that pupils:-

 - have worthwhile and fulfilling relationships